 The Cree East project is a high-priority property located in the south-eastern portion of the Athabasca Basin, 35 km west of the formerly producing Key Lake mine and 5 to 22 km north of the south rim of the Athabasca Basin.
-The project is comprised of 16 contiguous mineral claims totaling 55,935 ha.
+The project is comprised of 16 contiguous mineral claims totalling 55,935 ha.

 Due to the project's proximity to the Key Lake mine, the area has been explored since the early 1970's by SMDC and Uranerz among others.
 Most of this exploration was on the southern rim of the project area, as previous airborne geophysical surveys had limited depth penetration, and the depth to the unconformity increases to the north.
 Regional geochemical studies and geophysics have located numerous conductors around the southern and eastern edge of the property.
-Some of these conductors have been drilled, but the results have been inconclusive.
+Some of these conductors have been drilled, but the results were inconclusive.

 CanAlaska carried out VTEM airborne surveys across the property area in 2005 and determined priority targets.
 In 2006, detailed collection of over 2,000 surface rock samples and over 400 lake sediment samples by CanAlaska's field crews defined three large areas of dravite and clay alteration on surface, and localized boulder samples containing anomalous uranium.
-Before April 30, 2007, initial ground geophysical data from the first lines of IP-Resistivity surveys, provided the Company with evidence of strong alteration in the sandstone horizons overlying these basement conductors.
+By 2007, initial ground geophysical data from the first lines of IP-Resistivity surveys, had provided the Company with evidence of strong alteration in the sandstone horizons overlying these basement conductors.
 Additional IP-Resistivity and Audio Magneto Telluric geophysical surveys were used to further define these targets this year.
 Drill programs started on the project in late February 2008 and large zones of alteration were intercepted.
-Extreme clay alteration and unconsolidated sands prohibited the Company from completing the majority of the drill holes.
+Extreme clay alteration and unconsolidated sands prohibited the Company from completing the majority of the winter 2008 drill holes.

-During the summer of 2008, CanAlaska Uranium Ltd (CanAlaska) undertook a multi-faceted $1.6M exploration programme at its consisting of IP/Resistivity surveying on land and high-resolution single channel seismic data collection on Cree and McIntyre Lakes, lake sediment sampling on Cree Lake, and a 5- hole diamond drilling programme.All of the drill holes reached their target depth in basement.
-The 2008 summer-drilling produced very positive results:
+During the summer of 2008, CanAlaska Uranium Ltd (CanAlaska) undertook a multi-faceted $1.6M exploration programme at its consisting of IP/Resistivity surveying on land and high-resolution single channel seismic data collection on Cree and McIntyre Lakes, lake sediment sampling on Cree Lake, and a 5- hole diamond drilling programme.